hoopejak/hooper/_publications/2025-09-15-preliminary-validation-psychedelic-aesthetic-experience.md

 date: 2025-09-15
 venue: "Frontiers in Psychology Sec.
 Consciousness Research"
 paperurl: "https://doi.org/10.3389/fpsyg.2025.1648968"
 citation: "Hooper JF, Ellingson JM, Hutchison KE.
 (2025).
-Preliminary Validation and Refinement of the Psychedelic Aesthetic Experience Questionnaire. <i>Frontiers in Psychology</i>."
+Preliminary Validation and Refinement of the Psychedelic Aesthetic Experience Questionnaire. <i>Frontiers in Psychology</i>.
+16:1648968 doi: 10.3389/fpsyg.2025.1648968"
 ---

 Introduction: Aesthetic experiences under psychedelics are often described as vivid, emotionally powerful, and meaningful, yet they remain under-measured in psychometric research.
 This study aimed to refine and validate the Psychedelic Aesthetic Experience Questionnaire (PAEQ), a novel instrument designed to assess the aesthetic dimensions of acute psychedelic experiences.